 All things considered, only claim this bonus if you feel comfortable with Spin & Go tournaments and you’re making a deposit of $30 or less.
 If you decide to take advantage of this promotion despite depositing more than $30, you’ll be bleeding value and losing cashback.

 Keep in mind that while claiming both bonuses is not possible, the value of the first deposit bonus can be maxed out over the course of three consecutive deposits.
 For example, if you deposit $100, followed by a $200 payment and then another $300 payment, your total pending cash bonus will amount to $600.
-Note that all three deposits must be made over the course of 60 days.
+Note that all three deposits must be made over the course of 60 days and you must use our PokerStars marketing code to qualify for the bonus.

 PokerStars traffic overview